AnderCruz/Europe/README.md

 ## Task

-Imagine you are an "Operations Data Analyst" and the Operations Extended Leadership Team has tasked you to do an analysis for them.
+An "Operations Data Analyst" and the Operations Extended Leadership Team has tasked you to do an analysis for them.

 ### 1. Customer Service Overview